 We all follow at least some brands on social media.
 Either to keep up with their news or be entertained.
 We have our favorite handpicked brands that just take it up a notch and we don’t miss anything from them.

 Why is that?
-What it makes them so compelling that makes us and more of their fans seek their posts, engage with them and ultimately stay loyal to them?
+What makes them so compelling that makes us and more of their fans seek their posts, engage with them and ultimately stay loyal to them?

 That’s what we are going to explore in this article along with what can small and medium businesses learn from them and maybe adapt their tactics into their own social media strategy.